 Bridget: How is Device Authority going to solve this challenge?

 James: As enterprises embrace and adopt IoT devices, code signing usage will continue to grow at an exceptional rate.
 Many organizations use home-grown solutions to fulfill code signing requirements for IoT use cases, but these tools often lack the visibility, automation and intelligence needed for proper protection.
-Using our sponsorship from the Machine Identity Protection Development Fund, Device Authority will provide a new turn-key code signing and update delivery extension to KeyScaler powered by Venafi Next-Gen Code Signing to connect security team policy and controls to secure the code signing process.
-Additionally, Device Authority will create a new Certificate Authority service connector for the Venafi Platform.
+Using our sponsorship from the Machine Identity Management Development Fund, Device Authority will provide a new turn-key code signing and update delivery extension to KeyScaler powered by Venafi Next-Gen Code Signing to connect security team policy and controls to secure the code signing process.
+Additionally, Device Authority will create a new Certificate Authority service connector for the Venafi Trust Protection Platform.
 This will allow KeyScaler customers to use the Venafi platform as a source for certificate issuance.

 Bridget: Describe the new world for customers that the KeyScaler and Venafi integration will make possible.